xiaohan-du/trivia-facts/README.md

 # Trivia-facts (Work in progress)

-This is my personal Express JS (backend) + React JS (frontend) project, aiming to provide a varieties of informations to public.
+This is my personal Express JS + AWS (backend) + React JS (frontend) project, aiming to provide a varieties of informations to public.

 ## Current progress